rubencaro/bottler/README.md

 Use like `mix bottler.exec 'ls -alt some/path'`

 It runs the given command through parallel SSH connections with all the configured servers.
 It accepts an optional _--timeout_ parameter.

+## Goto

+Use like `mix goto server1`

+It opens an SSH session on a new terminal window on the server with given name.
+The actual `terminal` command can be configured as a template.

 ## TODOs

 * Add more testing
 * Separate section for documenting every configuration option
 * Get it stable on production
-* Options to filter target servers from command line
 * Wait until _current_ release is seen running.
 * Complete README
 * Rollback to _any_ previous version